sstrigler/smrtrpck/README.md

 # smrtrpck

-> be smarter when you pack
+> for when you want to pack smart

 ## bootstrap